jm11116/2.5D-Graphics-Engine/README.md

 # 2.5D-Game-Engine
 Basic 2.5D Game Engine.
 Experimental.

 This is a basic pseudo-3D graphics engine written in JavaScript, inspired by javidx9's command-line FPS engine.
-Enable hardware acceleration enabled in your browser for the best experience.
+Enable hardware acceleration in your browser for the best experience.

 # Usage
 - Control using arrow keys.